-I’ve just added Demi’s Allure photoshoot into the gallery.
-Enjoy!
+I’ve just added scans from next month’s issue of Allure Magazine into the gallery.

 Demi Lovato, Allure’s February cover star, has been modeling attitude and independence for years.
 She is the antithesis of the sugarcoated pop star, with her slashed jet-black hair and constellation of tattoos.
 And while she’s hardly the first star to rebel against her Disney roots, she was one of the first to speak candidly about her demons.